-When it comes to growing business, one should use all legitimate ways, and email marketing is one of such options.
+When it comes to growing an eCommerce business, one should use all legitimate ways, and email marketing is one of such options.
 It’s a simple but effective way to drive new sales and attract potential clients by sending commercial letters to your target audience or current customers.

 Email is a valuable marketing channel for e-commerce entrepreneurs.
 Do you know why?
 Here is some data for you on the matter.

 - According to the Direct Marketing Association, every $1 spent on email marketing is multiplied by 40.
 Not bad, right?
 To tell the truth it is a fantastic return on investment!